 How to Migrate an Apache Website to Caddy

-ServBay comes with Caddy, NGINX, and Apache as web servers, and has default URL Rewrite rules configured for Caddy and NGINX, so users generally do not need to configure rewrite rules additionally.
-This article will detail how to migrate an Apache website to the Caddy server provided with ServBay, using Laravel and WordPress as examples.
+ServBay comes with Caddy, NGINX, and Apache as web servers, and has default URL Rewrite rules configured for Caddy and NGINX, so users typically do not need to configure Rewrite rules additionally.
+This article will detail how to migrate an Apache website to the Caddy server included with ServBay, using Laravel and WordPress as examples.

 NGINX and Apache Support